o3de/o3de.org/content/docs/userguide/ui/editor/components-dropdownoption.md

 ---
-description: ' Use the DropdownOption component to make an element an option in a drop-down menu in the &ALYlong; &ui-canvas-editor;. '
+description: ' Use the DropdownOption component to make an element an option in a drop-down menu in the Amazon Lumberyard UI Editor. '
 title: DropdownOption
 ---
 # DropdownOption {#ui-editor-components-dropdownoption}